Data Reference formatting options

 • Plain and JSON formats can be selected in the Body of Integration steps

-• JSON format can be selected in other fields (for example form fields, or email messages)
+• JSON format can be selected in other fields (for example, form fields, or email messages)

 There is no difference between JSON (other fields) and plain.
 The JSON that can be selected in the Body field contains escaped values.
+The code example contains example values.

 [[\"ONE\",\"Blue\"],[\"TWO\",\"Yellow\"],[\"ONE\",\"Blue\"],[\"TWO\",\"Yellow\"]]

 To send JSON table output to a Google Sheet using a custom integration, you must first parse the JSON to convert it from a string into a structured format.
+Currently, you cannot use the output in the Google Sheets no-code step.